Rogalin: Overview

-The last owner of the estate was Count Edward Bernard Raczyński, who was from 1979 to 1986 was President of the Polish Republic in exile.
-His sarcophagus is deposited in the Raczyński Mausoleum, under the church in Rogalin.
-In his testament, Count Raczyński bequeathed his estate in Rogalin (including the family palace, gallery, library, and church) to the Raczyński Family Foundation (its president is the Director of the National Museum in Poznań).
+The estate's last owner was Count Edward Bernard Raczyński, who in 1979–1986 was president of the Polish government-in-exile.
+In 1991 Count Raczyński bequeathed his Rogalin estate (including palace, art gallery, library, and church) to the Raczyński Family Foundation, presided over by the director of the National Museum in Poznań.
+After Count Raczyński's death in 1993, his sarcophagus was placed in the Raczyński Mausoleum in the church's crypt.